 The above is a simple analysis of a complex mechanism.
 It assumes that the transmission that the “victim” is waiting to make is short compared to the “interferer’s” transmissions.
 It also assumes that the victim has a way of knowing when it is possible to make the transmission.
 This is the case if it employs LBT, but similar results will be obtained e.g. if it makes trial transmissions and listens for an acknowledgement.
 The difference lies in the potential for interference back to the existing user.

-The similarity with telecommunications traffic theory and the Erlang distribution and (expressed by Erlang equation should be also noted, though care should be taken as it is not directly applicable.
+The similarity with telecommunications traffic theory and the Erlang distribution and (expressed by Erlang equation) should be also noted, though care should be taken as it is not directly applicable.
 There is more than one variation of the Erlang equation, and there are a number of differences to be considered.
 Chief among these is the difference between wireless and wired systems that not all nodes can necessarily hear each other.

 Thus it may be concluded that latency and reliability are useful new metrics that may add value to traditional interference analysis, whenever the considered wireless systems and interference scenarios allow some meaningful deterministic analysis of these phenomena.